 Cross hatch - A testing method to investigate the adhesion properties of a coating film.

-Crosslinking - The multi-directional linking together of resin molecules through chemical reactions, stimulated by a curing agent.
+Crosslinking - The multi-directional linking together of polymer molecules through chemical reactions, stimulated by a curing agent.

 Cure Schedule - The time at temperature necessary for a coating to develop specific properties.

 Curing agent - A crosslinker or hardener that stimulates the curing of a binder system.